Eight Essential Tips for Working from Home with Kids

 Seek Extra Help If You Need It

-You might have thought that work from home means that you may skip child care, but you soon came to realize that it’s not the case.
-During these times, you can speak with other working Moms in your network and have a play date for the kids.
-More often than not, kids will keep you as well their moms alone as they will be engaged playing with each other and won’t disturb you.
+You might have thought that work from home means that you may skip child care, but you soon might have realized that it’s not the case.
+During these times, you can speak with other working Moms in your network and have a playdate for the kids.
+More often than not, kids will keep you as well as their moms alone as they will be engaged playing with each other and won’t disturb you.

 Let Kids Make Some Choices